-Those who have used Google Chrome browser would be aware of the password saving feature.
-Like its competitors, Chrome also offers you to save web passwords and even allows you sync saved passwords across your devices.
+Those who have used the Google Chrome browser would be aware of the password saving feature.
+Like its competitors, Chrome also offers you to save web passwords and even allows you to sync saved passwords across your devices.

 Users who have opted to sync passwords (requires you to sign in with a Google account) don’t need to export or backup passwords saved in the Chrome browser as saved passwords are stored in the cloud.

 If you have not opted to sync Chrome passwords, you might want to export passwords saved in the Chrome browser so that you can keep a backup of your web credentials.
 For instance, you might want to export Chrome passwords to a file before reinstalling the browser or before reinstalling the Windows 10 operating system.
 Users who want to transfer passwords from an old computer to a new computer might also want to export passwords to a file.

 Luckily, exporting passwords saved in Chrome is straight-forward and can be done without the help of third-party software.

 Chrome lets you export saved passwords to a CSV file that you can open with Office Excel, LibreOffice Calc (free), or programs that support the CSV file type.
 The CSV file containing Chrome passwords can be opened with the built-in Notepad as well, but the data is not formatted.

 If you are wondering how to import passwords into Chrome from the CSV file, well, there is no definite way as of now.
 Google has removed the experimental Password Import flag from Chrome (at least from Chrome 78 and 79), which allowed us to import passwords from a CSV file.

 Export passwords saved in Chrome to a CSV file